 Posted: 04 / 11 / 2020

 The Job Support Scheme is designed to protect viable jobs in businesses who are facing lower demand over the winter months due to Covid-19, to help keep their employees attached to the workforce.
-Originally scheduled to open on 1 November 2020 and run for 6 months, the new Job Support Scheme (JSS Open and JSS Closed) has been postponed until December.
+Originally scheduled to open on 1 November 2020 and run for 6 months, the new Job Support Scheme (JSS Open and JSS Closed) has been postponed indefinitely.

 The company will continue to pay its employee for time worked, but the cost of hours not worked will be split between the employer, the Government (through wage support) and the employee (through a wage reduction), and the employee will keep their job.
 The government’s contribution will be capped at £1,541.75.

 Employees must work 20% of their normal working hours to be eligible.
 The Government will pay 61.67% of hours not worked up to a cap, with the employer contributing 5%.
 This will ensure employees earn a minimum of 73% of their normal wages, where the Government contribution has not been capped.

 Grant payments will be made in arrears, reimbursing the employer for the Government’s contribution.
 The grant will not cover Class 1 employer NICs or pension contributions, although these contributions will remain payable by the employer.
 “Usual wages” calculations will follow a similar methodology as for the Coronavirus Job Retention Scheme.
 Full details will be set out in guidance shortly